jameshartig/portluck/README.md

 ## ResponseWriter ##

 ### writer.write(message) ###
 Writes `message` to the underlying source socket. `message` can be a string or Buffer.
+If you plan on responding to messages asynchronously, you should call `doneAfterWrite` since HTTP/HTTPS requests are automatically closed on the next tick (unless you sent `explicitDone` option).

+### writer.doneAfterWrite() ###
+If an automatic `done()` is scheduled to happen next tick, calling `doneAfterWrite` prevents that from happening and waits to automatically call done until the next `write()`.
+This is not needed if you created the server with the `explicitDone` option.

 ### writer.done([message]) ###
 Writes `message`, if passed, to the underlying source socket.
 If the source was a HTTP/HTTPS request, it is